 But it’s not just Tegan who has devised strategies for her morning routine.
 Other Grace Papers staff have also shared some of the ways they get their days underway.
 Here, they share their advice.

-Amanda Meehan, NSW Head of Client Relationships:
+Amanda Meehan, Head of Coaching:

 My husband and I divide and conquer.
 There are tasks he doesn’t mind doing (sorting out breakfast, making or encouraging the kids to make the bed) and there are things I don’t mind doing (lunches, packing away and putting washing on and out).
 So, we choose what we want to do, and we share the rest.
 The one thing that made a big difference was letting him know that I was not going to be a backup for the tasks that he owned.
 If he didn’t make sure the kids were fed – whether by him or themselves – the kids would go to school without food.
 We worked through this the hard way.